 Here at Direct Drive & Auto Repair Diagnostics we put safety first.
 Here are a few helpful tips to get you and your vehicle through this wintery, cold, and freezing time!

-– Inspect your antifreeze: while your engine is cold by using a tester to check the mixture for its freeze point.
+While your engine is cold by using a tester to check the mixture for its freeze point.
 A 50/50 ratio means 50% distilled water and 50% antifreeze, which is sufficient in most climates, except in extreme cold.

 Cold weather starts make the vehicle battery work much harder and bring it in for a free evaluation for your starting and charging system, getting stranded in the cold is no good!

-– Change your oil and oil filter: Clean, high quality engine oil goes a long way in protecting the motor in cold start situations.
+Clean, high-quality engine oil goes a long way in protecting the motor in cold-start situations.
 Use the oil recommended by the vehicle manufacturer.

-– Visually inspect all lights: marker bulbs, taillights, third level brake lights, especially headlights and driving lights.
+Marker bulbs, taillights, third level brake lights, especially headlights and driving lights.
 Daylight savings time requires bulbs to work longer hours, remember it get dark quicker make sure your seen!